oiomm/hemocell_CTC_adhesion/README.md

 # Program and Data Files for the Article:
-**A Lattice Boltzmann Study of the Transport and Adhesion of Deformable Circulating Tumor Cells in Bifurcated Microvessels**
+**IB-LBM Study on Circulating Tumor Cell Behavior in Constricted Microvessels**

 ## Instructions for Using the Program Files

 - Install HemoCell by referring to the official HemoCell link: [https://github.com/UvaCsl/HemoCell](https://github.com/UvaCsl/HemoCell)
-- Copy the contents of the `program` folder to `HemoCell/examples/case_bif`.
+- Copy the contents of the `program` folder to `HemoCell/examples/case_constricted_microvessel`.

 ## Program Files

-- **`case_bifurcatedvessel.cpp`** - Main Program:
+- **`case_constricted_microvessel.cpp`** - Main Program:
-  This is the simulation script for the flow and adhesion of a single CTC in a symmetrical bifurcated blood vessel.
+  This is the simulation script for the flow and adhesion of a single CTC and RBCs in a constricted microvessel.

 - **`config.xml`** - Simulation Parameter Configuration File:
   - Sets the number of warm-up iterations for preparing the fluid field.